DubaiCoin (DBIX) Price Up 1,027.6% This Week

-DubaiCoin (CURRENCY:DBIX) traded up 1,078.2% against the US dollar during the twenty-four hour period ending at 14:00 PM ET on September 11th.
-In the last week, DubaiCoin has traded up 1,027.6% against the US dollar.
-One DubaiCoin coin can currently be purchased for approximately $1.20 or 0.00003094 BTC on popular exchanges.
-DubaiCoin has a market capitalization of $5.12 million and approximately $552,181.00 worth of DubaiCoin was traded on exchanges in the last day.
+DubaiCoin (CURRENCY:DBIX) traded 1,078.2% higher against the U.S. dollar during the 24 hour period ending at 7:00 AM Eastern on September 14th.
+During the last seven days, DubaiCoin has traded 1,027.6% higher against the U.S. dollar.
+DubaiCoin has a market capitalization of $5.12 million and $552,181.00 worth of DubaiCoin was traded on exchanges in the last day.
+One DubaiCoin coin can currently be bought for about $1.20 or 0.00003094 BTC on cryptocurrency exchanges.

 - BitBay (BAY) traded up 0% against the dollar and now trades at $0.18 or 0.00001849 BTC.